Balancing Medicare and Work-Based Insurance

 Part B and Part D

-Medicare Part B medical insurance, which helps pay for physician services and outpatient expenses, requires premium payments, so it would be wise to compare the costs and benefits of Medicare to your employer’s plan.
+Medicare Part B medical insurance, which helps pay for physician and outpatient expenses, requires premium payments, so it would be wise to compare the costs and benefits of Medicare to your employer’s plan.
 If you’re satisfied with your employer coverage, you can generally wait to enroll in Part B. The same is true of Medicare Part D, which helps pay for prescription drug costs.

 Medicare rules are complex, and these are only guidelines.
 For more detailed information, visit medicare.gov.